braham517/final/README.md

 yarn start

 Functionality Implemented:
- User can login
+ User can login,
- User can create board of multiple background
+ User can create board of multiple background,
- User can give title to board
+ User can give title to board,
- User can create multiple lists in a board
+ User can create multiple lists in a board,
- User can create multiple cards in a list
+ User can create multiple cards in a list,
- User can drag drop a card across list
+ User can drag drop a card across list,
- User can attact discription to project
+ User can attact discription to project,
- User can archive the card
+ User can archive the card,
- User can delete card
+ User can delete card,
- User can delete list
+ User can delete list,
- User can delete Board
+ User can delete Board,
  User can log out